You Might Own Mineral Rights and Not Know It

 - If royalties are owed to you, notify the operator with documentation of your ownership

 Mineral interests don't disappear just because nobody was paying attention.
 But in states with dormant mineral acts, long periods of inactivity can put your ownership at risk.
-If you discover inherited minerals, take steps to protect them.
+A number of U.S. states have some form of dormant mineral statute with periods ranging from 10 years (Louisiana) to 20 years (Ohio and others).
+If you discover inherited minerals in one of these states, file a statement of claim to protect your rights.

 Once you know what you have, get it organized.
 MinRight lets you record each property, link leases and wells, and track payments as they come in.
 Starting from discovery and building a clear record is exactly what it was designed for.